liveblocks/liveblocks/examples/express-javascript-live-cursors/README.md

 # Liveblocks examples without front-end framework

-This project contains Liveblocks examples that do not rely on any front-end technologies.
+This project contains Liveblocks live cursors example that do not rely on any front-end technologies.
 It uses [express](https://expressjs.com/) for the authentication endpoint and [esbuild](https://esbuild.github.io/) for the bundling.

 ## Getting started